sunifyre/edx-documentation/en_us/shared/course_features/diff_content/enroll_track_courseware.rst

 Enrollment Tracks
 ********************

+Learners select an enrollment track for a course either when they first enroll or at some later point in a course.

 Implications of learners changing tracks - what happens to their current score and progress?
 Is it kept?
 Visibility of course content will change?
 Cannot upgrade to verified track beyond the deadline but no limitation on dropping back to audit track?

 .. _View Usage of an Enrollment Track: